RobTillaart/AM232X/README.md

 - update documentation
 - test more (other platforms)
 - keep in sync with AM2315 class
+  - merge in a far future.
+- update unit test
+- add examples
 - I2C performance measurements
   - clock speed > 170 - see AM2315